Blazity/next-maintenance-mode/README.md

 ## Motivation

-Setting up a maintenance mode in Next.js apps can be a hassle, particularly on platforms like Vercel, which lack built-in support for this feature.
+Setting up a maintenance mode in Next.js apps can be a hassle, particularly on certain hosting providers, which lack built-in support for this feature.
 Current methods are time-consuming and can leave API routes vulnerable.

 To solve this, we've created a straightforward solution that lets you choose between two different providers, making the setup process for maintenance mode quicker and more cost-effective, without skimping on security.
 This solution also includes an optional caching feature to help save bandwidth.